teonistor/beamr/test.md

 ## Dependencies

 The interpreter runs on Python 2.7 and 3.4 onwards.
-It has been tested the most on 3.4 and 3.6 therefore bugs are more likely on 2.7 (and please use the most up-to-date version anyway).
+Bugs are more likely on 2.7 as backwards compatibility has been added later.

 The following Python packages are mandatory and will be added automatically when installing using Pip:
 - `ply` 3.11 or newer